 (R) = renal (kidney) and radial abnormalities

-In addition, to the above mentioned features, affected children may also exhibit less frequent abnormalities including growth deficiencies and failure to gain weight and grow at the expected rate (failure to thrive).
+Variability of such associations is wide and the relevance of each component usually varies by the observers.
+For this reason, from an original nucleus of "VATER" anomalies, the subsequent observation of an increased rate of heart malformations (C), non-radial limb anomalies (L) and single umbilical artery (S) expanded the phenotypic continuum grouping together all these conditions (i.e. VATER, VACTER, VACTERL and VACTERLS associations).
+At the moment, VACTERL association is the most frequently used term to define this condition.
+In addition, to the above mentioned features, affected children may also exhibit pre- and/or post-natal growth deficiency with failure to gain weight and grow at the expected rate (failure to thrive).
 Further low-frequency findings include facial asymmetry (hemifacial microsomia), external ear malformations, lung lobation defects, intestinal malrotation and genital anomalies.
 VATER/VACTERL features are more common in twinning.
 In some cases, the acronym VATER association is used.
-Some researchers have added an (S) to the VACTERL or VATER acronym to represent a single umbilical artery instead of the normal two.
 Mental functioning and intelligence is usually unaffected; developmental delay/mental retardation should suggest an alternative diagnosis.
 The exact cause of VACTERL association is unknown.
 Most cases occur randomly, for no apparent reason (sporadic).

 March of Dimes Birth Defects Foundation